 Back when I first wrote about Supreme Commander, I noted that its sequel shares little of what I liked about it.
 Back in the day, being so pumped about SupCom, I got hyped for SupCom 2 after reading previews in PCGamer.
 I probably preordered this, too.
 I was a fool.

-Supreme Commander 2 is an RTS that takes a bit after it's prequel in some ways, but not in others.
+Supreme Commander 2 is an RTS that takes a bit after its prequel in some ways, but not in others.
 It's another one of those base buildy army fighty games.
 Compared to the original, it feels like Fisher Price took a swipe at it and dumbed it down for consoles.
 The rate based economy is out, replaced by a standard fixed resource cost up front for everything.
 The map sizes are severely reduced, so it feels like you're playing in someone's backyard instead of fighting over continents.
 The unit and structure designs look blockier, so the maps might be the same size, but since everything on it is bigger, it feels smaller.

 Out of every game I have, this one is among the most disappointing, maybe beating that not-RPG.
-Get Forged Alliance, and get LOUD with that instead.
+Get Forged Alliance, and get the LOUD Project with that instead.
 Otherwise, you're playing something closer to StarCraft, but made for consoles.
 At least with StarCraft, you get a better story with it.